ghnreigns/reighns-ml-website/docs/getting_started.md

 ## Setting up GitHub Pages and Mkdocs (Website)

+!!! note "Update November 9th, 2021"
+    You can skip most steps if you just fork this repository and follow the format.

 Welcome to my example website!
 This website uses [MkDocs](https://www.mkdocs.org/) with the [Material theme](https://squidfunk.github.io/mkdocs-material/) and an automated